Facta-Leopard/DirectX11_Practice/README.md

 - It is also the reason I began programming through `GAME DEVELOPMENT`, a field where `logic`, `system architecture`, and `creative expression` come together as one.

+- Always `consider separating` `debug code` from `release code` to reduce performance impact and avoid unintended behaviors in production builds.

+---

 ## 1. Key Considerations

 - Regularly update and validate transformation matrices to avoid discrepancies during gameplay or simulation.